emuise/code-structProdSem/scripts/manuscript/manuscript.md

-The two landscape-level EBVs (ecosystem structure and function) are well suited to be examined at large spatial scales using coarser spatial measurements, such as those taken from satellites by the Moderate Resolution Imaging Spectroradiometer [MODIS; @zhang2003], the Landsat imaging systems [@fisher2006], or Sentinel-2 [@helfenstein2022;
+The two landscape-level EBVs (ecosystem structure and function) are well suited to be examined at large spatial scales using coarser spatial measurements, such as those taken from satellites by the Moderate Resolution Imaging Spectroradiometer [MODIS, @zhang2003], the Landsat imaging systems [@fisher2006], or Sentinel-2 [@helfenstein2022;
 @darvishzadeh2019] programs.
 These mid-resolution satellites can monitor processes at broader extents but the coarse spatial resolution removes